chanzuckerberg/single-cell-curation/datasets/cao_shendure/readme.md

 ### Curation notes and exceptions

-- organated postconceptual age) were obtained by the Uni- versity of Washington Birth Defects Research Laboratory (BDRL) under a protocol approved by the University of Washington Institutional ReviewBoard"
+- Samples were obtained by the University of Washington Birth Defects Research Laboratory (BDRL) under a protocol approved by the University of Washington Institutional Review Board
 - Cell types were generally mapped to the most general ontology term when possible.
 For instance, a stromal cell from the lung was mapped to the ontology "stromal cell" and not to "stromal cell of lung"
 - Cell types that didn't exist in the ontology look-up service were not mapped to an ontology term, and were assigned the same label as the original.
 For instance, "CSH1_CSH2 positive" cells. organ